govindrai/phase-0-handbook/guided-pairing-sessions.md

 ### You will be successful in GPS if you:
 	- Express your opinions and ideas.
 	- Appoint a driver and navigator and swap roles with clear communication.
-	- Seek out and create space for your pair’s thoughts/opinions.
+	- Seek out and create space for your pair’s thoughts and opinions.
 	- Are considerate of your pair.
 	- Ask questions when you don’t understand something (Ask your pair before asking the guide).
 	- Discuss various options with your pair as well as pros and cons.